-It’s important to understand that OPG has a discretionary power to investigate matters and determines the investigation’s scope which means the investigator may not investigate a point raised in a referral that is considered irrelevant to the adult’s decision-making arrangements.
+It’s important to understand that OPG has a discretionary power to investigate matters and determines the investigation’s scope.
+This may mean the investigator does not investigate a point raised in a referral that is considered irrelevant to the adult’s decision-making arrangements or interests.

-Note that if an investigation discovers evidence of criminal activity, it will be referred to the Queensland Police Service.
+Note that if an investigation identifies evidence of possible criminal activity, it will be referred to the Queensland Police Service.